sualab/sualab/README.md

 ## Let's connect

-I'm always happy to talk about **biomedical AI, speech biomarkers, health data science, and research collaborations**.
-If you're working on something in this space, or you're hiring for it, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/YOUR-LINKEDIN) or by [email](mailto:YOUR-EMAIL).
-I'd love to hear from you.
+If you're working on something in this space, or you're hiring for it, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/https://www.linkedin.com/in/sua-lee-58478821a/) or by [email](mailto:reachsualee@gmail.com).
+I'd love to hear from you : ))

 <!--
 Optional: GitHub stats card.
 Replace YOUR-USERNAME and uncomment to show it.